Immediately after surgery:

 - If bleeding persists enough that gauze still turns red when you bite on it, call the office.
 If the gauze is pink, biting down on moist gauze using firm pressure for several 30-minute intervals should stop the bleeding.

 - Continue eating a soft diet, but warm foods are okay to eat at this point.
 After the second day post-surgery, you can eat whatever you can tolerate.

 - Most sutures are resorbable and will begin to dissolve within five to ten days.

 Dry sockets: Dry sockets develop when the extraction site is slow to heal, causing pain that generally emerges on the third or fourth day after surgery.
 Symptoms include pain in the jaw, ear, head, or your entire face.
 Treat this pain using pain medication or an ice pack.
 If after 48-72 hours, you’re still having pain that requires medication, you probably have a dry socket.
 At this point, you should contact our office for further relief.

 Sore teeth: Sometimes, teeth adjacent to the surgical area will shift slightly, causing soreness that can last for several days.
 If this does not improve, please bring it to our attention at your one-week, post-op visit.

 Drug reaction: If you experience adverse effects from pain medication such as nausea, vomiting, diarrhea, hives, or itching, discontinue the drugs and call the office.

 Temperature sensitivity: Occasionally, teeth adjacent to the surgical area are sensitive to thermal changes for six to eight weeks following surgery.
 If this sensitivity persists beyond that time, please contact the office.

-Post operative infections: Usual symptoms of an infection are swelling and pain.
-If you experience this, begin rinsing your mouth with warm salt water and contact our office for antibiotics and/or an appoint.
+Postoperative infections: Usual symptoms of infection are swelling and pain.
+If you experience this, begin rinsing your mouth with warm saltwater and contact our office for antibiotics or an appointment.